How to Obtain a Liquor License

 - Are there any establishments in your area looking to sell their license (if you live in a quota state)?

-Over-preparing for your liquor license application is practically impossible, so it's wise to have everything you'll need ready to go before you begin the process.
+Over-preparing for your liquor license application is practically impossible, so it's wise to have everything you'll need ready to go before you apply to get your liquor license.

 While the information and documentation you'll need before you file your application varies by state and locale, here are the most important documents to have and where to obtain them: